— Topics —

 3. Calories eaten is not the same as calories the body takes in.
 My thoughts

-First, please read the following article.
+First, please refer to the following article.

 The Calorie Principle and Weight Gain; The Causality Has Been Obscure

-According to Gary Taubes, the author of Why We Get Fat, it was first claimed in the early 1900’s by Carl von Noorden (a German diabetes specialist) that we gain weight because we take in more calories than we expend.
-This argument has continued to the present day, and we are told that taking in too many calories and/or lack of exercise are the causes of weight gain.
+According to Gary Taubes, the author of Why We Get Fat (2010), in the early 1900’s, Carl von Noorden, a German diabetes specialist, first argued that we get fat because we take in more calories than we expend.

+This view has persisted to the present day, leading many experts to firmly believe that excessive caloric intake and/or lack of exercise are the primary causes of weight gain[1].
 This time, I would like to share the “law of thermodynamics,” which was said to be the basis for that theory.
 Mainly quoted from the book, it is so interesting that I think it is worth reading.

 1. What does the first law of thermodynamics tell us?